-- Survey at-risk staff members to gauge their intentions in returning to work while maintaining confidentiality consistent with the Americans with Disabilities Act (ADA) and other applicable federal and state privacy laws - Survey families with vulnerable children to gauge their intentions in returning to a traditional school setting while maintaining confidentiality consistent with the Americans with Disabilities Act (ADA) and other applicable federal and state privacy laws - Provide remote/distance learning opportunities for vulnerable student populations in consultation with parents and public health officials - Consult with local board attorneys and district human resources officials to offer special accommodations (such as an alternative teaching assignment) for personnel who are members of vulnerable populations - Adhere to FERPA and HIPPA requirements - Adhere to state and federal employment law and extended leave allowances
+- Offer vaccinations for educators, staff, students and eligible employees. - Supervised and implemented by the County Health Department - Survey at-risk staff members to gauge their intentions in returning to work while maintaining confidentiality consistent with the Americans with Disabilities Act (ADA) and other applicable federal and state privacy laws - Survey families with vulnerable children to gauge their intentions in returning to a traditional school setting while maintaining confidentiality consistent with the Americans with Disabilities Act (ADA) and other applicable federal and state privacy laws - Provide remote/distance learning opportunities for vulnerable student populations in consultation with parents and public health officials - Consult with local board attorneys and district human resources officials to offer special accommodations (such as an alternative teaching assignment) for personnel who are members of vulnerable populations - Adhere to FERPA and HIPPA requirements - Adhere to state and federal employment law and extended

-- Implement standard operating procedures while taking preventative measures such as: - Establish a point-of-contact with the local health department - o Identify local COVID-19 testing sites - Provide hand sanitizer for students and staff - Provide PPE to vulnerable students and staff as appropriate - Allow medically vulnerable students to complete their coursework virtually - Allow vulnerable students and staff to wear PPE throughout the school day (to the extent practicable) - Establish a process for regular check- ins with vulnerable students and staff - Allow an early transition for vulnerable students to go to classes - Limit large group gatherings/ Interactions for vulnerable students and staff
+- Offer vaccinations for educators, staff, students and eligible employees. - Supervised and implemented by the County Health Department - Implement standard operating procedures while taking preventative measures such as: - Establish a point-of-contact with the local health department - o Identify local COVID-19 testing sites - Provide hand sanitizer for students and staff - Provide PPE to vulnerable students and staff as appropriate - Allow medically vulnerable students to complete their coursework virtually - Allow vulnerable students and staff to wear PPE throughout the school day (to the extent practicable) - Establish a process for regular check- ins with vulnerable students and staff - Allow an early transition for vulnerable students to go to classes - Limit large group gatherings/ Interactions for vulnerable students and staff